 Sukoshi Cosplay: Of course!
-My name is Levi Perkins and I’m an 18 year old cosplayer who’s from the Central Valley of California.
+My name is Levi Perkins and I’m an 18-year-old cosplayer who’s from the Central Valley of California.
 There’s not much to really know about me other than that I’ve pretty much dedicated my life to cosplaying ever since I first started.

 TGL: How long have you been into cosplay and what led you down this path?

 SC: I’ve been cosplaying since 2013 so about 4 years now.
 What got me into cosplaying was actually watching Sword Art Online on Toonami, I saw Asuna and instantly I wanted to dress up as her for Halloween.
-When I searched for a costume I kept seeing the word “cosplay” and I decided to look it up and from there on in I just dove head first into it with no regrets.
+When I searched for a costume I kept seeing the word “cosplay” and I decided to look it up and from there on in I just dove headfirst into it with no regrets.

 TGL: What has been your favorite moment?

 SC: My favorite moment has been when I was cosplaying as Popstar Ahri and so many parents were having their kids take photos with me.
-These children would just look at me with the most amazed looks on their faces as they touched my tails.
+These children would just look at me with the most amazing looks on their faces as they touched my tails.
 One of them even hugged one of my tails, it was the most adorable thing.

 TGL: What was the worst day for you in your cosplay career, what happened, and how did you deal with it?

 SC: I’ve had a lot of bad days in my cosplaying career because I tend to overwork myself and plan to many things but my worst day would have to be the same day as my favorite moment.
-My Ahri cosplay was falling apart and the tails kept slipping off their bases (at the time I had yet to realize zip ties would’ve done wonders), I had been stuck at the entrance for over half an hour because people kept taking photos (and I’m too shy to tell them I had to leave) and I was going to be late for a photo shoot that was at the other end of the convention center.
-On top of that I was wearing heels and my full sized tails weighed a good 10+ pounds so walking was hard.
+My Ahri cosplay was falling apart and the tails kept slipping off their bases (at the time I had yet to realize zip ties would’ve done wonders), I had been stuck at the entrance for over half an hour because people kept taking photos (and I’m too shy to tell them I had to leave) and I was going to be late for a photoshoot that was at the other end of the convention center.
+On top of that, I was wearing heels and my full-sized tails weighed a good 10+ pounds so walking was hard.
 I waited patiently till I could slip away and I ended up getting escorted to my photoshoot by three nice men who saw me struggling.
 I had to keep my positive attitude and not let it get to me, which can be hard, but I looked past the difficulties and enjoyed the rest of the convention.